 Avocados are versatile fruits that are delicious in salads, sandwiches, tacos, or transformed in guacamole.
 But avocados are tricky things.
 They make you wait until they decide to ripen, then quickly speed past the sweet spot into mushy, sad goo.
 They're also not cheap.
-So when the avos are in, you really want to squeeze the most value out of them by storing them right.
-For the longer term, there are just a couple methods to preserve them.
+So when the avocados are in, you really want to squeeze the most value out of them by storing them right.

 If you want to accelerate the ripening process, place the avocados in a paper bag.
 This concentrates the ethylene gas.
-If you add other fruits, such as bananas and apples, they will all ripen more quickly together.
+If you add other fruits such as bananas and apples, they will all ripen more quickly together.
 Be sure to keep an eye on your avocados if you use this method; they will ripen before you know it.